kyma-project/busola/README.md

 (cd resources && kustomize build environments/${ENVIRONMENT} | kubectl apply -f- )
 ```

-### Access Busola installed on Kubernetes
+## Access Busola installed on Kubernetes

-You can access Busola installed on Kubernetes in several ways, depends on how it's installed:
+You can access Busola installed on Kubernetes in several ways, depends on how cluster is configured.

 ### Port-forward